Removing the mask -- reconstructing a scalar field on the sphere from a masked field: The problem setting

-We assume that the mask is expressible as\footnote{The mask $v$ is typically identically $1$ or $0$ over some parts of the sphere, and hence not polynomial, but expressible as a uniformly convergent infinite sum of the same form as in \eqref{eq:v}.}
+We assume that the mask can be adequately approximated by a partial sum of spherical harmonics series as\footnote{The mask $v$ is typically identically $1$ or $0$ over some parts of the sphere, and hence not polynomial, but expressible as a uniformly convergent infinite sum of the same form as in \eqref{eq:v}.}

 where

 Thus the masked signal $a^v(\br) = a(\br) v(\br)$ is expressible as a spherical harmonic expansion of degree $L + K$,

 where